stolk/raf-thumbnailer/README.md

 ## Description

-Creates thumbails from RAF files.
+Creates thumbnails from RAF files.

 It is very fast, because it will extract the existing thumbnail that is embedded into the JPEG that is embedded into the RAF.
 I see it generate a PNG thumbnail from a 50 MegaPixel raw photo in 10 miliseconds or so.